Timeline of Jewish history: 8th century

-Ummayad armies invade and occupy most of Spain (at this time Jews made up about 8% of Spain's population).
+Umayyad armies invade and occupy most of Spain (at this time Jews made up about 8% of Spain's population).
 Under Visigothic rule, Jews had been subject to frequent and intense persecution, which was formalized under Muslim rule due to the dhimmi rules in Islam.
 Jews and Christians had to pay the jizya.
 Some sources mark this as the beginning of the Golden age of Jewish culture in Spain, although most mention 912.